ToF-/LearningRust/life_the_universe_and_everything/README.md

     ./test_script  ⏎

+### Creating a seam on output

-Creating the seam for the output stream is a bit more complicated: the `print!` macro makes this output stream invisible.
-To make it visible, let's replace it with the `write!` macro.
+Creating the seam for the output stream is a bit more indirect, as the `print!` macro makes this output stream invisible. `print!` can be replaced with the `write!` macro.

     // http://www.spoj.com/problems/EXPECT/